MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 The `SKCanvasView` occupies the entire content area of the page.
 You can alternatively combine an `SKCanvasView` with other Xamarin.Forms `View` derivatives, as you'll see in other examples.

 The `PaintSurface` event handler is where you do all your drawing.
-This method is generally called multiple times while your program is running, so it should maintain all the information necessary to recreate the graphics display:
+This method can be called multiple times while your program is running, so it should maintain all the information necessary to recreate the graphics display:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)